Sharp universal rate for stable blow-up of corotational wave maps

 \emph{2.
 Formal invariant subspace decomposition of $\mathbf{M}_{\nu}$.} Having constructed the eigenpairs $(\lmb_{0},\bm{\varphi}_{0})$ and $(\lmb_{1},\bm{\varphi}_{1})$, we construct two linear functionals $\ell_{0}$ and $\ell_{1}$ such that their kernels are invariant under $\mathbf{M}_{\nu}$ and transversal to the eigenfunctions $\bm{\varphi}_{0}$ and $\bm{\varphi}_{1}$.
 These linear functionals are crucial ingredients of the proof of Theorem~\ref{thm:MainThm} because they will serve as test functions to detect the \emph{refined modulation equations} in our later blow-up analysis.

 In contrast to the parabolic case, a new input is required to find such linear functionals because $\mathbf{M}_{\nu}$ is highly non-self-adjoint.
-In this work, we find a very simple, explicit form of these linear functionals $\ell_{0}$ and $\ell_{1}$:
+In the present work, we find a very simple explicit form of these linear functionals $\ell_{0}$ and $\ell_{1}$:

 The formula is not limited to our situation, and it should be extended to other wave equations in the self-similar coordinates (see Remark~\ref{rem:ell_j-extension-exact-self-sim}).
 The appearance of a weight function of the form $(1-\rho^{2})^{p}$ in self-similar coordinates is in fact classical (see e.g., \cite{AntoniniMerle2001IMRN}), but the formula of the invariant linear functional \eqref{eq:def-ell_j} itself does not seem to appear explicitly in the literature.
 Thus we take this opportunity to state this explicitly and use it to derive refined modulation equations in Section~\ref{sec:Blow-up-analysis}.